schibsted/spid-tech-docs/resources/articles/oauth/introspect.md

 :body

-The `/oauth/introspect` endpoint is used to verify token and to translate it into claims.
+The `/oauth/introspect` endpoint is used to verify a token and to translate it into claims.
-Introspection is defined in [RFC-7662](https://tools.ietf.org/html/rfc7662).
+Introspection is defined in [RFC 7662](https://tools.ietf.org/html/rfc7662).

 A token can only be introspected by a client within the same merchant, or by a client who is the intended audience, meaning the service domain of the introspecting client